Easy, 3-Ingredient Stir-Fry Sauce

 • Whisk the broth into the soy sauce/cornstarch mixture until smooth.
 It’ll be cloudy, that’s normal.

-• OPTION 1, cook the sauce separately: Add the sauce to a medium saucepan, turn heat to high and bring to a boil.
+• Add the sauce to a medium saucepan, turn heat to high and bring to a boil.
 The sauce is done once it goes from a thin consistency and muddy opaque colour to a glossy, clear caramel colour and thicker consistency.

-• OPTION 2, cook the sauce in the same pan: once your stir fry is 90% done (veggies are crisp-tender, meat, if using) is cooked nearly to desired doneness), simply pour the sauce over everything and the hot food will thicken the sauce in less than a minute.
+• Once your stir fry is 90% done (veggies are crisp-tender, meat, if using) is cooked nearly to desired doneness), simply pour the sauce over everything and the hot food will thicken the sauce in less than a minute.

 This recipe makes 1 3/4 cups of stir-fry sauce, which is enough to nicely coat 8 cups of chopped veggies plus one pound of protein.